Ajten Pllana

 Kaltrina Krasniqi: Can you talk a little about that moment?

-Ajten Pllana: Well look, my [paternal] uncle’s daughter was married to a professor here [in Pristina].
+Ajten Pllana: Well look, my uncle’s [paternal] daughter was here married to a professor.
 Her husband was a professor.
-And you know, when she came to Skopje without a ferexhe, at that time in ‘47- ‘48- ‘49 [these were] always [worn by women].
-I hadn’t been in Pristina before that, so I didn’t know, but she would tell us that most women, not most, but some that were more progressive, that were going to school, they were taking off the ferexhe.
-People were surprised there [in Skopje], “How come there are women without the ferexhe.”
-And the time came, in ‘48, I think, the action for removing ferexhe, in ‘49, but in Skopje no one, only… Even our teachers would come to school with the ferexhe.
-Those who were, for example, Nafije Qerkezi was my teacher and she would come to school with, they would call them peçe,9 she would take it off at school and then put it on again when she went back home, that’s how it was.
+And, you know when she came to Skopje without a yashmak, at that time in ‘47- ‘48- ‘49 always, I wasn’t in Pristina before that, I didn’t know, but she would tell us that most of the women, not most, but some that were more progressive that were going to school, they were taking off the yashmak.
+People would be surprised there, “How come, women without yashmak.”
+And time came, in ‘48, I think, the action for removing yashmak, in ‘49, but in Skopje no one, only… Even out teachers would come to school with yashmak those who were, for example, Nafije Qerkezi was my teacher and she would come to school with, they would call them niqab, she would take it off at school and then put it on again when she went back home, that’s how it went.

-Kaltrina Krasniqi: What was it like?
-Can you explain to us what it was like?
+Kaltrina Krasniqi: How, can you explain to us how was that?

-Ajten Pllana: What the ferexhe was like… it was a black dress.
-A black dress that was a bit looser, then there was a cloak, a cloak with also that part on the head.
-First, you wear the dress, then the part that was like a veil, one was a little thinner, one fuller.
-Those that were thinner you could see through, but usually young women, more modern women would wear those.
-Not our mothers, you could not see their faces at all {points to her face}.
-They put on their cloaks10 which would be tied under the headscarf, and that would cover them up from head to toe {shows with her hands}, it was very loose and that’s how they used to dress.
+Ajten Pllana: How the yashmak was, it was a black dress, a black dress a bit more loose then there was a cloak, a cloak with also that part on the head.
+First, you wear the dress, then the part that was like a veil, one a little thinner, one fuller.
+Those that were thinner you could see through, but usually young women, more modern would wear those.
+Not our mothers, you could not see their faces at all {shows with her hands} even though the cloak would be tied underneath and then it would wrap to here {shows with her hands} very loose and that’s how they used to dress.

 Ajten Pllana: The color was mostly back, only black.
-The drapery was always black.
-I saw some others in Bosnia with white and blue stripes and… in movies.
-I wasn’t there.
-While here, they were black.
-And those women that were more modern, they didn’t wear a ferexhe like other women, like my mother, like most of the women, but they usually wore a beautiful cloak.
+The sheet was always black.
+I saw somewhere else in Bosnia with white and blue stripes and… in movies, I wasn’t there.
+While here, they were black, and those women that were more modern, they didn’t wear a yashmak like our women, like my mother, like most of the women, but they wore a beautiful trench coat usually.
 Thin socks, shoes, their sandals or good shoes and then the cloak that I mentioned.
-It [the cloak] was very short, they just tied it to the neck a little {shows with her hands}, while the ferexhe was thin, very thin.
+That was very short, they just tied to the head a little {shows with her hands], while the yashmak was thin, very thin.
 Especially those women who were very beautiful, they would be visible underneath and people would look.
-There the thing was that you had to… But young women, there were some young women in our neighborhood that would never go out into the streets alone.
-Instead they would take us ten, nine, eight-year-old girls with them to go somewhere.
-Because [back then] you shouldn’t, you know, young women shouldn’t go out alone, instead they should go with their mother-in-law or some other woman.
-If there wasn’t anyone else, they would take a child, an eight-nine-year-old child.
+There the thing was that you had to… But young women, there were some young women in our neighborhood they would never go out into the streets alone, but they would take us ten, nine, eight-year-old girls with them to go somewhere.
+Because you shouldn’t, you know, young women shouldn’t go out alone, either with their mother-in-law, or some other woman.
+If there wasn’t anyone else, they would take a kid, a eight-nine-year-old kid.

 Kaltrina Krasniqi: At what age?
 At what age?

 Ajten Pllana: At what age?
-Well, my mother used to say she was twelve when she first put on the ferexhe, like that, ten-twelve years old, when girls start to grow up they would start to cover up.
-I (laughs)… once I agreed with girls in my neighborhood that each of us would take our mother’s ferexhe and wear them when we went out into the street; and we were ten.
-Each of us wore one.
-We were five or six girls and we went out into the street.
-We didn’t walk but two hundred meters, “Kuku,11 what do we do now?
-We are ashamed to take them off in the street.” (laughs) And you couldn’t do that.
-And my mother was a hafiz.12 She finished [the Quran] and knew it by heart, so together with her brother in elementary school, she became a hafiz.
-And her father was an imam and all that, so when they [the progressives] wanted to remove the ferexhe she was against it, “How will I go out?”
+Well, my mother used to say she was twelve when she put on the yashmak, like that, ten-twelve years old when girls start to grow up, they cover up.
+I, (laughs) once we agreed with girls in my neighborhood that each of us will take our mother’s yashmak and wear them when we went out into the street and we were ten.
+Each of us wore it, we were five-six girls and we went out into the street, we didn’t walk two hundred meters, “Kuku, what do we do now, we are ashamed to take them off in the street.” (laughs) And you couldn’t do that.
+And my mother was a Hafiz, she finished, so, by heart, together with her brother in elementary school, she became a Hafiz.
+And her father was an imam and all that, and when they wanted to remove the yashmak she was against it.
+“How will I go out?”
 Also, my father was in prison.
 But, we got used to it through the years.

-When my mother was old and very sick, she was 96-97 years old, some young married women that lived in the same building with her in Skopje came to visit.
-And all of them were now wearing a ferexhe, all covered.
-And they stayed, they talked, “Why…” she [mother] said, “my girls, why are you wearing a ferexhe?
-It is not the time,” she said, “It was different in my time.”
-They were just staring, and they said, “She is a hafiz.”
-“I am a hafiz.
-I am very…” And you know… So my mother tries to convince them and says, “It was different in my time,” and she says, “I know what it means and why you wear a ferexhe and… But now the times have changed.”
+When my mother was old and very sick, she was 96-97 years old, some brides that lived in the building in Skopje came to visit her.
+And all of them now that they are wearing yashmaks, covered, and they stayed, they talked, “Why…” she said, “My girls, why are you wearing a yashmak?
+It is not the time,” she said, “It was different in our time, they were just staring, they say, “She is a Hafiz.”
+“I am a Hafiz.
+I am very…” And you know… So my mother tries to convince them and says, “It was different in our time,” and she says, “I know what it means and why you wear a yashmak and… But now the times have changed.”
 She says, “I am religious and I hold the Quran in my hands all day long, but you are young.”
-But no, they were convinced that…
+But no, they are convinced that…

-Ajten Pllana: hafiz is a person who learns the Quran by heart.
-My mother until the end, until she died, knew the Quran by heart.
-Imagine, they learned the Quran in Arabic, and they didn’t know Arabic.
-If they knew the language it would have been different, but my grandfather explained to my mother how things went so she would understand, you know.
-She could speak old Turkish, Ottoman, and in that language she could even write and so…
+Ajten Pllana: Hafiz is a person who learns the Quran my heart.
+My mother until the end, until she died she knew the Quran by heart.
+Imagine, they learn the Quran in Arabic, and they don’t know Arabic.
+If they know the language, it’s different, but my grandfather explained to my mother how things went so she would understand, you know.
+She could speak old Turkish, Osmanic and in that language she could even write and so…

 Kaltrina Krasniqi: Were you, the children, religious?

 Ajten Pllana: Religious?
 Religious, religious where?
-(Laughs) No. Being religious means if you go and… my brother, my older brother, it was the time of the occupation, the school opened… Bulgarians opened Turkish schools, he went there and he learned Arabic.
-Arabic, not the language, but the Arabic letters, the old Turkish.
-But not us.
+(Laughs) No. Being religious means if you go and… my brother, my older brother, it was the time of occupation, the school opened… Bulgarians opened Turkish schools, he went there and he learned Arabic.
+Arabic, not the language, but the Arabic letters, the old Turkish, but not us.
 We didn’t go to school, but, of course, we have basic Islamic knowledge of course.
 As a young girl, I used to fast during Ramadan but not now.
 When I got married, children, things and I stopped.
-My mother didn’t like that, but our mother also taught us to pray when we sleep, to pray when we go to bed, to pray when we eat, when we wake up, and so on.
-Our mother taught us to be good children, honorable, to not do that, not do this.
+My mother didn’t like it, but our mother also taught us to pray when we sleep, to pray when we go to bed, to pray when we eat, when we wake up, and so on.
+Our mother educated us, to be good kids, honorable, to not to that, not do this, things.

-She wanted more but times then were like that, there weren’t any religious schools.
-A school was opened, they took us.
-My mother, she took me and my sister there for two months or I don’t know how long, then we quit and she used to say, “I took you there and you didn’t do anything.”
-I would ask, “What was that?
-We would sit on the floor, she [the teacher] would sit still…” The teacher had a stick two or three meters long and if someone moved just a little… And we didn’t understand anything in Arabic.
-We went there for two hours in the morning and then, in the afternoon we went to elementary school and then we quit, two schools at the same time.
-Of course, that I… I was educated in that religion, do you understand, the most important things I hold dear.
+She wanted more but times then were like that that there weren’t any religious schools.
+A school was opened, they take us, my mother, she takes me and my sister there for two months or I don’t know how long, then we quit and she used to say, “I took you there and you didn’t do anything,” I would say, “What is what we used to sit on the floor, she would stay…” The teacher had a stick two or three meters long and if someone moved just a little… And we didn’t understand anything in Arabic, we went here for two hours in the morning and then, in the afternoon, we went to elementary school and then we quit, two schools at the same time.
+Of course, that I… I was educated in that religion, do you understand, I keep the most important things.
 Though I don’t hate anyone whatever their religion might be, it isn’t…

-Kaltrina Krasniqi: There’s a moment in your book where you talk about early childhood and about the poverty that existed immediately after the Second World War, how children were fed in the city’s canteens.
-Can you elaborate a little more on that time after the Second World War?
+Kaltrina Krasniqi: There’s a moment in your book where you talk about early childhood and for the poverty that existed immediately after World War Two, how children were fed in the city’s canteens, can you elaborate a little more on that moment after World War Two?

 Ajten Pllana: Yes, yes, yes.
-Look, I think somewhere around ‘48, after separating from the Soviet Union, things started moving, you know, in… in a positive direction I think,, especially for children.
-In neighborhoods… In our neighborhood, there was a restaurant where children would go and take a piece of bread, they didn’t have to pay.
-It was only bread, only bread.
+Look, I think somewhere around ‘48, after separating from the Soviet Union, things started moving, you know, in… Positively I think, you, especially for kids.
+In neighborhoods… In our neighborhood, there was a restaurant where kids would go and take a piece of bread, you didn’t have to pay.
+It was only bread, only break.
 White bread, a piece of it and nothing else.
-Only when we went, when we started going there, we saw that everybody… My family wasn’t the only one that was suffering, everyone was suffering and in need of basic things, for bread.
-And before we went to school we went there to get the bread and no one would pay anything.
+Only when we went, when we started going there, we said that everybody, my family isn’t the only one who is suffering, everyone is suffering for basic things, for bread, and before we went to school we went there to get the bread and no one would pay anything.

-After a year, it became like a cafeteria, it would feed a lot of children.
-We would go in there and sometimes they would give us two pieces of bread and even jam sometimes, and sometimes, they would give us cheese or something.
-But we couldn’t take it outside, but everybody would try to sneak something out to take it home.
-And a woman stayed at the door and would check us to see if we were taking any bread and had put it somewhere on our bodies.
-And we would be ashamed if we got caught (laughs) but when we did manage to take it home, you know, it was a little… for example, two or three kids from the same family go and eat.
+After a year, it became like a cafeteria, it would feed a lot of children, we would go in there and sometimes they would give us two pieces of bread and even jam sometimes, and sometimes, they would give us cheese or something.
+But we couldn’t take it outside, everybody would try to sneak something out to take it home.
+And a woman would stay at the door and would check us if we took any bread and put it somewhere in our body and we would be ashamed if we got caught (laughs) but when we took it home, you know, it was a little… for example, two-three kids from the same family go and eat.

 The best part was, canteens were opened in schools.
-Our school had a very good canteen and every day there was soup.
-We would have dishes with meat.
-And one day [years later] when I was talking to my sister, I asked, “How could the state afford all of those, for every school to have a canteen?”
-She said, “It was through help from the United States of America to feed the children.”
+Our school had a very good canteen and every day there was soup, we would have dishes with meat and one day, when I was talking to my sister, I said, “How could the state afford, all of those, for every school to have a canteen?”
+She said, “It was a help from the United States of America to feed the children.”

-Even a good lunch was a big deal for a family or if you had three or four children at school.
-I mean, we would fight for basic things at that time, right, when you didn’t have good food at home.
-And those who had connections, there were people who had a good life or were employed somewhere and they were better off than those who lived in poor conditions.
+Even a good lunch was a big deal for a family or if you have three-four kids at school.
+I mean, we would fight for basic things at that time, right, when you don’t have good food at home.
+And those who had connections, there were people who had a good life or were employed somewhere and they were better off than those who had bad conditions.

 Kaltrina Krasniqi: For what reason did your father go to prison ?

-Ajten Pllana: My father was in prison because of my [maternal] uncle.
-He [my father] let him stay in our house for two weeks.
-My father was very generous, he would give away the clothes off his back if he could help someone… My uncle had an organization in Skopje… our teachers, the teachers in our school were members of [this organization], the Albanian National Democratic Organization and my father… most… a lot of them were in the mountains at the time, Albanian Ballist13 that… And my father had bought them 600 pairs of opinga14 to help them, and he gave them money, so because he had money and he took our uncle in.
+Ajten Pllana: My father was in prison because of my uncle [maternal], he let him stay in our house for two weeks.
+My father was very generous, he would give the clothes he was wearing if he could help someone… My uncle had an organization in Skopje, our teachers, the teachers in our school where members of the Albanian National Democrats organization and my father… most… a lot of them were in mountains at the time, Albanian Ballists that… And my father had bought them 600 pairs of opinga in the mountain to help them, and had given them money, because he had money and he took our uncle in.

 We didn’t know.
-My uncle didn’t tell my father nor my mother where he was going, he went out every night, he came… He was very meticulous, very handsome.
-His barber would come to shave him and leave.
-My mother was asking him, she asked him but I didn’t hear, “Where are you going every night, Ibrahim?”
-He said, “My teeth, my teeth are not okay, I’m repairing them.”
-And my mother believed him.
-And on the night of Eid of ‘46, a vehicle came to our house, a horse-drawn vehicle.
-They put old villagers clothes on my uncle and a plis15 and laid him down on that vehicle and left.
+My uncle didn’t tell my father nor my mother where is he going, he went out every night, he came… He was very meticulous, very handsome.
+His barber would come shave him and leave.
+My mother was asking him, she would ask him because I didn’t hear, “Where are you going every night, Ibrahim?”
+He says, “My tooth, my teeth are not okay, I’m repairing them,” And my mother thought so.
+And, on the night of Eid of ‘46, a vehicle came to our house, horse-drawn vehicle.
+They put old villagers clothes on my uncle and a plis and laid him down on that vehicle and went.
 That was the last time we saw our uncle, it was the night of Eid, during Ramadan, so, the night of Eid.
-He went to the village of Kumanova, he stayed there for a while, for how long?
+He went to the villages of Kumanova, we stayed there for a while, for how long?
 I don’t know.
 And then to Greece.
 From Greece to Germany, from Germany to Australia until he died in ‘97, he died in ‘97.

-He was offered a chance to go to America, but under one condition, there were… he had a… foreign countries wanted to organize, I don’t know, to land with a parachute in Albania [as the start of an organized coup] against Enver [Hoxha]’s16 communism.
-So they, my uncle and some others said, “We don’t fight with our brothers, regardless of them being communists.
-We can’t.”
-And the response was, “You can’t go to America.
-Choose where you want to go.”
-He didn’t want to go to Italy because it was very near, and the UDB17 did things [disappeared and killed people in foreign countries]… and so he went to Australia and married an English woman.
-That’s her {points to the photograph}.
-He didn’t have children, he died there.
+They had offered him to go to America, but under one condition, there were… he had a… foreign countries had organized there I don’t know, with a parachute landing in Albania against Enver, communism, so they be, my uncle and some other said, “We don’t fight with our brothers, regardless that they are communists, we can’t.”
+And then they said, “You can’t go to America.
+Choose where you wanna go?”
+He didn’t want to go to Italy because it was very near, and the UDB did those… and like this he went to Australia and got married to an English woman, it’s her {points to the photograph} and he didn’t have children, he died there.
 He was very lively until the end, like this.

 Part Two

-Kaltrina Krasniqi: Tell me a little bit about the times you visited your father in prison, how were they?
+Kaltrina Krasniqi: Tell me a little about the visits to your father in prison, how was it?

-Ajten Pllana: Well, my father, in the beginning… In the beginning, my father was in the OZNA,1 investigative prison, he was there.
-It was… it was a very tough prison (cries) I found out later, my father told my sister, he never told me (cries).
-Because my father was suffering [from torture], his kidneys were failing, but he wouldn’t tell us anything.
-While he was under investigation, they would cover him with a blanket and then beat him with wood and other objects, so his kidneys were bruised for years.
+Ajten Pllana: Well, my father in the beginning… in the beginning my father was in the investigative prison in OZNA, he was there.
+It was… it was a very tough prison (cries) I found out too late, my father had told my sister, he never told me (cries).
+Because my father was suffering, his kidneys hurt, but he wouldn’t tell us anything.
+While he was under investigation, they would cover him with a blanket and then they would beat him with wood and other things and his kidneys were bruised for years.

 We couldn’t visit him there, we could only take food to him.
-One day, my mother saw that, in some aluminum containers that she used to take food to the prison, there was something written in Arabic letters, “Fatush, how are you?
+One day, my mother saw that, in some aluminum containers, that she would take the food to prison with, there was something written in Arabic letters, “Fatush, how are you?
 The kids?
-Take care of the kids.”
-You know, a few sentences like this.
-Then we always brought new ones, you know, and my mother would write, “We’re good, don’t worry.”
+Take care of the kids,” You know, a few sentences like this.
+Then we always bought new ones, you know, and my mother would write, “We’re good, don’t worry.”

-Kaltrina Krasniqi: And what happened to those aluminum containers?
+Kaltrina Krasniqi: And what happened to those aluminum containers then?

-Ajten Pllana: Luckily they were never discovered because who knows what would have happened.
-My father would write something, my mother would answer and that’s how they communicated, otherwise they didn’t have access [to each other], they couldn’t meet.
+Ajten Pllana: Luckily they never found out because who knows what would have happened.
+My father would write something, my mother would answer and that’s how they communicated, otherwise they didn’t have access, they couldn’t meet.
 For a long time… My father was in the investigative prison for a long time.
-In the meantime, before my father… hTe National Democratic Organization was discovered, where my uncle had been a member, but my uncle had already left.
-Then three to four of our teachers were imprisoned: Mister Azem Orana, Mister… what’s his name, I forgot it momentarily, and Mahmut Dumani from Albania.
-Those two were, one was from Pristina, Hasan Billali.
-So, Azem Orana, Hasan Billali, and Mister Mamut Dumani, from elementary school, from high school, I don’t know.
-And in ‘47, they were held.
-Before my father there was another group, another group, my father was in another group with those… They [the other group] were the main group.
+In the meantime, before my father, the National Democratic Organization was discovered, where my uncle used to be, but my uncle had already left.
+Then they imprisoned three to four of our teachers, Mister Azem Orana, Mister, what’s his name, I forgot it momentarily, and Mahmut Dumani from Albania.
+Those two were, one was from Pristina, Hasan Billali, so, Azem Orana, Hasan Billali and Mister Mamut Dumani, from elementary school, from high school, I don’t know.
+And, in ‘47, they was held, earlier than my father, it was another group, another group, my father was in another group with those… they were the main group.

-So… my brother’s teacher, Mister Azem Orana, was sentenced to death.
-He was married.
-He was imprisoned a week after he got married and was sentenced to death.
-Mister Azem Bilalli was sentenced to twenty years in prison.
-He was my teacher’s second brother, he was sentenced to twenty years in prison, but he got out of prison after twelve years.
-And my uncle was sentenced to death, but he wasn’t there, [sentenced] in absentia.
-It wasn’t only the Albanian party [that was targeted], but the Turks also had a party, it was called Yücel; I remember that one of them was sentenced to death, he was the father of one of my friends, who later became a pianist.
+So… My brother’s teacher, Mister Azem Orana, was sentenced to death.
+He was married, he was imprisoned a week after he got married and was sentenced to death.
+Mister Azem Bilalli was sentenced to twenty years in prison, he was my second brother’s teacher, he was sentenced to twenty years in prison, but he got out of prison after twelve years.
+And my uncle was sentenced to death, but he wasn’t there, in absence.
+It wasn’t only the Albanian party, but the Turks also had a party, it was called “Yücel”, there I remember that one of them was sentenced to death, he was the father of one of my friends, who later became a pianist.

 Kaltrina Krasniqi: What kind of organization was this?